Skip to Page Content Image: Official Website for the First State Photo: Featured Delaware Image

 How is the PRAMS data used?

 • PRAMS provides data not available from other sources about pregnancy and the first few months after birth.
-These data could be used in identify groups of women and infants at high risk for health problems, to monitor changes in health status, and to measure progress towards goals in improving the health of mothers and infants.
+This data could be used to identify groups of women and infants at high risk for health problems, to monitor changes in health status, and to measure progress towards goals in improving the health of mothers and infants.

 • PRAMS data is used by state and local governments to plan and review programs and policies aimed at reducing health problems among mothers and babies.